-You will experience immediate and substantial dilution in the book value per share of the common stock and pre-funded warrants you purchase
+You will experience immediate and substantial dilution in the book value per share of the common stock and pre-funded warrants you purchase.

 The public offering price per share of our common stock and each pre-funded warrant will be substantially higher than the net tangible book value per share of our common stock immediately prior to the offering.
-After giving effect to the sale of shares of our common stock, at a public offering price of \$ per share and the sale but not the exercise of pre-funded warrants to purchase shares of our common stock at an offering price of \$ per pre-funded warrant (which is \$0.01 less than the public offering price per share of common stock) and after deducting the estimated underwriting discount and estimated offering expenses payable by us, purchasers of our common stock or prefunded warrants in this offering will incur immediate dilution of \$[] per share in the net tangible book value of the common stock they acquire.
+After giving effect to the sale of 4,316,546 shares of our common stock, at a public offering price of \$4.17 per share and the sale but not the exercise of pre-funded warrants to purchase shares of our common stock at an offering price of \$4.16 per pre-funded warrant (which is \$0.01 less than the public offering price per share of our common stock) and after deducting the estimated underwriting discount and estimated offering expenses payable by us, purchasers of our common stock or pre-funded warrants in this offering will incur immediate dilution of \$2.41 per share in the net tangible book value of the common stock they acquire.
 For a further description of the dilution that investors in this offering will experience, see "Dilution."

-In addition, to the extent that outstanding stock options or warrants (including the exercise of any pre-funded warrants) have been or may be exercised or other shares issued, you may experience further dilution.
+In addition, to the extent that outstanding stock options or warrants (including the exercise of any pre-funded warrants or common warrants) have been or may be exercised or other shares issued, you may experience further dilution.